Engine of innovation

 - In order to guarantee the stability of existing processes, they need an operational corporate culture in certain areas, in which the existing is not touched but only selectively optimized.

-- For the further development of existing products or the optimization of processes, they need an innovation culture of constant optimization.
+- For the further development of existing products or process improvement, they need an innovation culture of constant optimization.

 - In order to develop new business fields and new structures, they need a strategically oriented innovation culture.